 If your institution decides to pursue accreditation, the programs you offer will determine the type of accreditation you receive.
 There are three categories of accreditation:

-- Regional: Regional accreditation is generally considered the most prestigious type of accreditation.
+- Institutional (Regional): Regional accreditation is generally considered the most prestigious type of accreditation.
 It's usually given to schools that are non-profit or operated by the state.
 College credits transfer easily between schools with regional accreditation.
 In the U.S., there are seven regional agencies responsible for evaluating the schools within their geographic area.

 - National: National accreditation is for schools that train people in trades or vocational occupations.
 Many nationally accredited schools are for-profit and often prepare students for specific careers.
 A student can transfer credits from a regionally or nationally accredited school to a nationally accredited one.
 However, the reverse usually isn't possible.
 Ten national accreditation agencies in the U.S. evaluate schools and training programs focused on specific subjects.